KyleOng/starreco/README.md

 References
 ---
-[1] Koren, Y., Bell, R., & Volinsky, C. (2009).
+<a id="1">[1]</a> Koren, Y., Bell, R., & Volinsky, C. (2009).
 Matrix factorization techniques for recommender systems.
 Computer, 42(8), 30-37.

-[2] Rendle, S. (2010, December).
+<a id="2">[2]</a> Rendle, S. (2010, December).
 Factorization machines.
 In 2010 IEEE International Conference on Data Mining (pp. 995-1000).
 IEEE.

-[3] He, X., Liao, L., Zhang, H., Nie, L., Hu, X., & Chua, T. S. (2017, April).
+<a id="3">[3]</a> He, X., Liao, L., Zhang, H., Nie, L., Hu, X., & Chua, T. S. (2017, April).
 Neural collaborative filtering.
 In Proceedings of the 26th international conference on world wide web (pp. 173-182).

-[4] Cheng, H. T., Koc, L., Harmsen, J., Shaked, T., Chandra, T., Aradhye, H., ... & Shah, H. (2016, September).
+<a id="4">[4]</a> Cheng, H. T., Koc, L., Harmsen, J., Shaked, T., Chandra, T., Aradhye, H., ... & Shah, H. (2016, September).
 Wide & deep learning for recommender systems.
 In Proceedings of the 1st workshop on deep learning for recommender systems (pp. 7-10).

-[5] Sedhain, S., Menon, A. K., Sanner, S., & Xie, L. (2015, May).
+<a id="5">[5]</a> Sedhain, S., Menon, A. K., Sanner, S., & Xie, L. (2015, May).
 Autorec: Autoencoders meet collaborative filtering.
 In Proceedings of the 24th international conference on World Wide Web (pp. 111-112).

-[6] Kuchaiev, O., & Ginsburg, B. (2017).
+<a id="6">[6]</a> Kuchaiev, O., & Ginsburg, B. (2017).
 Training deep autoencoders for collaborative filtering. arXiv preprint arXiv:1708.01715.

-[7] Strub, F., Mary, J., & Gaudel, R. (2016).
+<a id="7">[7]</a> Strub, F., Mary, J., & Gaudel, R. (2016).
 Hybrid collaborative filtering with autoencoders. arXiv preprint arXiv:1603.00806.

-[8] Liang, D., Krishnan, R. G., Hoffman, M. D., & Jebara, T. (2018, April).
+<a id="8">[8]</a> Liang, D., Krishnan, R. G., Hoffman, M. D., & Jebara, T. (2018, April).
 Variational autoencoders for collaborative filtering.
 In Proceedings of the 2018 world wide web conference (pp. 689-698).

-[9] He, X., Du, X., Wang, X., Tian, F., Tang, J., & Chua, T. S. (2018).
+<a id="9">[9]</a> He, X., Du, X., Wang, X., Tian, F., Tang, J., & Chua, T. S. (2018).
 Outer product-based neural collaborative filtering. arXiv preprint arXiv:1808.03912.

-[10] He, X., & Chua, T. S. (2017, August).
+<a id="10">[10]</a> He, X., & Chua, T. S. (2017, August).
 Neural factorization machines for sparse predictive analytics.
 In Proceedings of the 40th International ACM SIGIR conference on Research and Development in Information Retrieval (pp. 355-364).

-[11] Guo, H., Tang, R., Ye, Y., Li, Z., & He, X. (2017).
+<a id="11">[11]</a> Guo, H., Tang, R., Ye, Y., Li, Z., & He, X. (2017).
 DeepFM: a factorization-machine based neural network for CTR prediction. arXiv preprint arXiv:1703.04247.

-[12] Li, S., Kawale, J., & Fu, Y. (2015, October).
+<a id="12">[12]</a> Li, S., Kawale, J., & Fu, Y. (2015, October).
 Deep collaborative filtering via marginalized denoising auto-encoder.
 In Proceedings of the 24th ACM international on conference on information and knowledge management (pp. 811-820).

-[13] Dong, X., Yu, L., Wu, Z., Sun, Y., Yuan, L., & Zhang, F. (2017, February).
+<a id="13">[13]</a> Dong, X., Yu, L., Wu, Z., Sun, Y., Yuan, L., & Zhang, F. (2017, February).
 A hybrid collaborative filtering model with deep structure for recommender systems.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 31, No. 1).

-[14] Kim, D., Park, C., Oh, J., Lee, S., & Yu, H. (2016, September).
+<a id="14">[14]</a> Kim, D., Park, C., Oh, J., Lee, S., & Yu, H. (2016, September).
 Convolutional matrix factorization for document context-aware recommendation.
 In Proceedings of the 10th ACM conference on recommender systems (pp. 233-240).

-[15] Zhao, J., Liu, Z., Chen, H., Zhang, J., & Wen, Q. (2019, June).
+<a id="15">[15]</a> Zhao, J., Liu, Z., Chen, H., Zhang, J., & Wen, Q. (2019, June).
 Hybrid recommendation algorithms based on ConvMF deep learning model.
 In 2019 International Conference on Wireless Communication, Network and Multimedia Engineering (WCNME 2019) (pp. 151-154).
 Atlantis Press.

-[16] Liu, Y., Wang, S., Khan, M. S., & He, J. (2018).
+<a id="16">[16]</a> Liu, Y., Wang, S., Khan, M. S., & He, J. (2018).
 A novel deep hybrid recommender system based on auto-encoder with neural collaborative filtering.
 Big Data Mining and Analytics, 1(3), 211-221.

-[17] Wu, Y., Wei, J., Yin, J., Liu, X., & Zhang, J. (2020).
+<a id="17">[17]</a> Wu, Y., Wei, J., Yin, J., Liu, X., & Zhang, J. (2020).
 Deep Collaborative Filtering Based on Outer Product.
 IEEE Access, 8, 85567-85574.

-[18] Lian, J., Zhou, X., Zhang, F., Chen, Z., Xie, X., & Sun, G. (2018, July). xdeepfm: Combining explicit and implicit feature interactions for recommender systems.
+<a id="18">[18]</a> Lian, J., Zhou, X., Zhang, F., Chen, Z., Xie, X., & Sun, G. (2018, July). xdeepfm: Combining explicit and implicit feature interactions for recommender systems.
 In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge
 Discovery & Data Mining (pp. 1754-1763).

-[19] Liu, B., Tang, R., Chen, Y., Yu, J., Guo, H., & Zhang, Y. (2019, May).
+<a id="19">[19]</a> Liu, B., Tang, R., Chen, Y., Yu, J., Guo, H., & Zhang, Y. (2019, May).
 Feature generation by convolutional neural network for click-through rate prediction.
 In The World Wide Web Conference (pp. 1119-1129).

-[20] Zhang, S. Z., Li, P. H., & Chen, X. N. (2019, December).
+<a id="20">[20]</a> Zhang, S. Z., Li, P. H., & Chen, X. N. (2019, December).
 Collaborative Convolution AutoEncoder for Recommendation Systems.
 In Proceedings of the 2019 8th International Conference on Networks, Communication and Computing (pp. 202-207).